pseeth/argbind/README.md

 Your code with ArgBind generally follows this pattern:

-1. Write a function with a good docstring, and typed keyword arguments.
+1. Write a function with a good docstring, and typed arguments.
 2. Bind it via `bind`.
 3. When program is called, parse the arguments via `parse_args`.
 4. Scope the arguments, and call the bound function within the context block.